Islam-Made-Easy/islam_made_easy/assets/md/intro.md

  And Abū Al-Qāsim Al-Lālakāī (d.
 418h) said:

    *"I use as evidence for the madhāhib (pl. madhhab) of Ahlus-Sunnah that which is mentioned in the Book of Allāh – the Exalted – regarding it, and that which is narrated from the Messenger of Allāh (ﷺ) .
 So if I find something in both of them, then I mention it all.
 And if I find something in only one of them without the other, then I mention that.
 And if I don’t find
-     anything regarding it except from the Sahābah (رضي‬ الله عنهم‬); those whom Allāh and His Messenger has ordered to take as an example, and to follow their words, and to seek light from their lights, due to them testifying the revelation and their knowledge regarding the meaning of the interpretations, then I use that as evidence.
+     anything regarding it except from the Sahābah (رضي الله عنهم); those whom Allāh and His Messenger has ordered to take as an example, and to follow their words, and to seek light from their lights, due to them testifying the revelation and their knowledge regarding the meaning of the interpretations, then I use that as evidence.
 But if there is no narration regarding it from a companion, then from those who followed them in goodness; those in whose words there is a cure and guidance.
 And worshipping Allāh with their opinion is nearness to Allāh and closeness (to
      Him).
 So if we see that they agreed upon something then we rely on it.
 And whoever’s opinion they criticized, or they refuted his bid’ah (innovation) or they declared takfīr upon him, then we will judge with that and believe in it.
 And there continue to be, from the Messenger of Allāh (ﷺ) until this day of ours, a people who protect this way and take it as their religion.
      And verily is the person destroyed who turns away from this path, due to his ignorance regarding the path of following (the narrations)."* (Usūl I’tiqād Ahlus-Sunnah by Al-Lālakāī 1/27)

-So these are the words from Allāh the Exalted, His Messenger (ﷺ), the *Sahābah* (رضي‬ الله عنهم‬) and the scholars of Islām which all points to, that the religion is what has come in the Qurān and the *Sunnah*, according to the understanding of the *Salaf*.
+So these are the words from Allāh the Exalted, His Messenger (ﷺ), the *Sahābah* (رضي الله عنهم) and the scholars of Islām which all points to, that the religion is what has come in the Qurān and the *Sunnah*, according to the understanding of the *Salaf*.
 And that is a path of submitting to and following the evidences and narrations.

 May Allāh make us from them. *Āmīn*.